We are back, ladies and gentlemen, Rush Limbaugh and the most listened to radio talk show in the country.

 Nobody's standing up and defending it.

-Low information voters believe BS.
+Low-information voters believe BS.

 They're being lied to each and every day.

-So you see Marco Rubio here as some as as the man who has the best chance of upsetting the current status quo.
+So you see Marco Rubio here as some as the man who has the best chance of upsetting the current status quo.

 And I understand the seductive nature of that.

-I I understand the desire uh not to be hated.
+I understand the desire not to be hated.

 I understand the desire not to be disliked.

-I understand the desire to be loved.
+I understand the desire to be loved and all that.

-This bill authorizes so many damn new Democrats who're just being outnumbered as a matter of mathematics to me.
+This bill authorizes so many damn new Democrats.

 Not to mention the law is being ignored again.

-Um, not to mention that the Democrats are just can't take it anymore with the Democrats telling the Republicans how much they care for us and how much they really want us to win elections again, and you guys therefore had better change your thinking on Hispanics.
+Not to mention that the Democrats are, I mean, I just can't take it anymore with the Democrats telling the Republicans how much they care for us and how much they really want us to win elections again.

 And I just see a giant trick being played and the Republicans falling for it.